 ‘NOT A FRIDGE OR A FREEZER’

-The founders of Adande are the inventors George Young and Ian Wood, who started out with an engineering consultancy in Suffolk, specialising in industrial ventilation and air-conditioning for the oil and gas industry, hence Applied Design AND Engineering.
+The founders of Adande are the inventors George Young and Ian Wood, who started out with an engineering consultancy in Suffolk, specializing in industrial ventilation and air-conditioning for the oil and gas industry, hence Applied Design AND Engineering.

 Adande is a unique UK innovation; the first in over 70 years, bringing refrigeration into a new era of design, versatility and user experience.

 The Lowestoft based refrigeration development centre recently introduced CFD into their design process.
-Careful consideration was needed through the selection process as it was known that large simulation models were going to be required of their full Aircell® Refrigeration Cabinets, that could run quickly and efficiently on the existing engineering workstation in use for the on-going design work.
+Careful consideration was needed through the selection process as it was known that large simulation models were going to be required of their full Aircell Refrigeration Cabinets, that could run quickly and efficiently on the existing engineering workstation in use for the on-going design work.

-Simerics-MP® was the CFD chosen due to its speed of computation on large models; robustness; cost of ownership advantages and depth of capabilities.
+Simerics-MP was the CFD chosen due to its speed of computation on large models; robustness; cost of ownership advantages and depth of capabilities.

 Adande’s Aircell® is a unique and patented air flow management system, developed for open front refrigerated multi deck display cabinets.
 The technology delivers operational and performance benefits to food retailers.

-During the first 6 weeks of a specific development phase Adande were able to optimise the design by performing over 60 Virtual CFD tests fine tuning the geometrical features of the evaporator giving enhanced efficiency to help drive down the energy costs for their clients.
+During the first 6 weeks of a specific development phase Adande were able to optimize the design by performing over 60 Virtual CFD tests fine tuning the geometrical features of the evaporator giving enhanced efficiency to help drive down the energy costs for their clients.